Police chief: Man accused of punching valet should be prosecuted

 FORT LAUDERDALE, FLA.
-(WSVN) - Fort Lauderdale’s police chief called for the prosecution a man caught on surveillance assaulting a valet, last week.
+(WSVN) - Fort Lauderdale’s police chief called for the prosecution of a man caught on surveillance video assaulting a valet, last week.

 Cameras rolled at the Ocean Sky Resort in Fort Lauderdale as a man punched a valet to the ground, Tuesday.